Irish nationality law: Delayed citizenship legislation

 Although the Constitution provided a definition for who acquired citizenship at the time of independence, it contained no detail on how to acquire it after 1922.
-This created a number of anomalous situations, including the inability for citizenship to be granted to foreigners resident in Ireland and foreign spouses of Irish citizens.
+This created a number of anomalies, including the inability to grant citizenship to foreigners resident in Ireland and foreign spouses of Irish citizens.

-By the end of the First World War, the other Dominions had exercised increasing levels of autonomy in managing their own affairs and each by then had developed a distinct national identity.
-Britain formally recognised this at the 1926 Imperial Conference, jointly issuing the Balfour Declaration with all the Dominion heads of government, which stated that the United Kingdom and Dominions were autonomous and equal to each other within the British Commonwealth of Nations.
+By the end of the First World War, the Dominions had exercised increasing autonomy in managing their own affairs and by then each had developed a distinct national identity.
+Britain formally recognised Dominion autonomy at the 1926 Imperial Conference, jointly issuing the Balfour Declaration with all the Dominion heads of government.
+The Declaration stated that the United Kingdom and Dominions were autonomous and equal to each other within the British Commonwealth of Nations.
 Full legislative independence was granted to the Dominions with passage of the Statute of Westminster 1931.

-Legislation clarifying Irish citizenship acquisition was delayed due to the government's desire to negotiate an exception in British subject status with the rest of the Commonwealth.
-Ultimately, no compromise on the issue was reached but Ireland did not pass its own nationality legislation until after passage of the Statute of Westminster 1931.
+Legislation clarifying Irish citizenship acquisition was delayed due to the government's desire to negotiate an exemption from British subject status with the rest of the Commonwealth.
+Ultimately no compromise was reached, and Ireland did not pass its own nationality legislation until after passage of the Statute of Westminster 1931.
 The Irish Nationality and Citizenship Act enacted by the Oireachtas in 1935 provided a full framework detailing requirements for obtaining citizenship.
 Under the 1935 Act, any individual born in the Irish Free State on or after 6 December 1922, or overseas to an Irish father who himself was born in the state, was a natural-born citizen.
-Children born abroad to an Irish father who himself was not born within the Free State were required to have had their birth registered within two years.
+Children born abroad to an Irish father who himself was not born within the Free State had to have their birth registered within two years.
 Northern Ireland was treated as outside of the Free State for the purposes of this Act.

-Any person born in Ireland before 6 December 1922 who did not automatically acquire citizenship under the Constitution due to their residence abroad on that date could acquire citizenship by becoming domiciled in the Free State, along with their children.
+Any person born in Ireland before 6 December 1922 who did not automatically acquire citizenship under the Constitution due to their residence abroad on that date could acquire it, along with their children, by becoming domiciled in the Free State.
 Irish-born individuals continuing to live overseas became eligible to acquire Irish citizenship by registration, provided that they had not voluntarily naturalised as citizens of another country.
 Foreign nationals who resided in the Free State for at least five years could apply for naturalisation.
 Irish citizens older than age 21 who acquired foreign citizenship automatically lost Irish citizenship, and any Irish child who was registered in the Foreign Births Register was required after reaching age 21 to make a declaration of their intention to retain Irish citizenship and state that they had renounced all other nationalities.